orientechnologies/orientdb-docs/SQL-Alter-Property.md

 Supported attribute names are:
 - **LINKEDCLASS**, the linked class name.
 Accepts a string as value.
 NULL to remove it
-- **LINKEDTYPE**, the linked type name between those supported:[Types](https://github.com/orientechnologies/orientdb/wiki/Types).
+- **LINKEDTYPE**, the linked type name between those supported:[Types](Types.md).
 Accepts a string as value.
 NULL to remove it
 - **MIN**, the minimum value as constraint.
 Accepts strings, numbers or dates as value.
 NULL to remove it
 - **MANDATORY**, true if the property is mandatory.
 Accepts "true" or "false"
 - **MAX**, the maximum value as constraint.
 Accepts strings, numbers or dates as value.
 NULL to remove it
 - **NAME**, the property name.
 Accepts a string as value
 - **NOTNULL**, the property can't be null.
 Accepts "true" or "false"
 - **REGEXP** the regular expression as constraint.
 Accepts a string as value.
 NULL to remove it
-- **TYPE**, the type between those supported:[Types](https://github.com/orientechnologies/orientdb/wiki/Types) Accepts a string as value
+- **TYPE**, the type between those supported:[Types](Types.md) Accepts a string as value
 - **COLLATE**, sets the collate to define the strategy of comparison.
 By default is case sensitive.
 By setting it yo "ci", any comparison will be case-insensitive
 - **READONLY** the property value is immutable: it can't be changed after the first assignment.
 Use this with DEFAULT to have immutable values on creation.
 Accepts "true" or "false"
 - **CUSTOM** Set custom properties.
 Syntax is <code>&lt;name&gt; = &lt;value&gt;</code>.
 Example: stereotype = icon
 - **DEFAULT** (Since 2.1) set the default value.
 Default value can be a value or a function.
 See below for examples

+In case of alter of **NAME** or **TYPE** this command will run a data update that may take some time, depends on the amount of data, don't shutdown the database while this migration is running.

 ## Examples

 ### Change the name of the property 'age' in class 'Account' in 'born'